Any Light Particle Searches with ALPS II: Description of the first science campaign: Introduction

 \end{widetext} In this equation, the terms that include the power of \ac{AL} are not shown. $P_{\!_{\rm LO}}$ is the power of the \ac{LO} in reflection of the \ac{RC}, while $P_{\!_{\rm S}}$ is the power of the field at the signal frequency.
 It should be noted here that $P_{\!_{\rm S}}$ can refer to either the power of the regenerated field with the shutter closed ($P_\phi$, discussed in Section~\ref{Sec:ALPSII_des}), or the power in transmission of the cavity when the shutter is open ($P_{\rm open}$, discussed in more detail later in Section~\ref{Sec:Cal}).
 Because the \ac{LO} is not resonant with the \ac{RC} nearly all of its power is reflected from the cavity, while the signal field is generated inside the cavity itself and is transmitted through the \ac{RC} curved mirror.
 In reality, there is also some residual power of \ac{AL} reflected from the cavity; however due to the \ac{RC} impedance matching, this power is much lower than the \ac{LO} power and is ignored in this analysis.
 The spatial overlap between the signal field and \ac{LO} is given by $\eta_{\!_{xy,{\rm LO}}}$.
 This is also equivalent to the spatial overlap between the \ac{LO} and the \ac{RC} as the signal field is entirely in the spatial mode of the \ac{RC}.
 The frequencies of the fields are $\nu_{\!_{\rm LO}}$ for \ac{LO} and $\nu_{\!_{\rm S}}$ for the signal field which is identical to the frequency of the \ac{HPL}. $\theta(t)$ represents the time dependent relative phase offset between the interference beatnote at $\nu_{\!_{\rm LO}} - \nu_{\!_{\rm S}}$ and the phase of the oscillator used to demodulate the data at the heterodyne frequency.
 It can be expressed as a static phase plus a dynamic term $\theta(t)=\theta_0+\delta\theta(t)$.
 The static phase offset $\theta_0$ is arbitrary; however, the dynamic term $\delta\theta(t)$ must be suppressed as much as possible.
 Here, a \ac{RMS} of 0.1\,rad would lead to a loss of 1\,\% in the power measured by the heterodyne detection system \cite{hallal2022heterodyne}.

 Due to several diagnostic pick-off mirrors, as well as the imperfect reflectivity and aperture of the mirrors in the path to the cavity, there are some optical losses as the light travels from the \ac{RC} to the science \ac{PD}.
 The power transmissivity on this path $T_{\!_{\rm sci}}$, was measured to be between 80\% and 90\% throughout the first science campaign.
 The power incident on the photodetector results in a voltage output by the photodetector that is proportional to its conversion gain $G$.
-The static voltage is removed with an analog high-pass filter and the resulting voltage, approximated by \begin{widetext}
+The static voltage is removed with an analog high-pass filter, suppressing the terms $P_{\!_{\rm LO}}$ and $P_{\!_{\rm S}}$ in Equation~\ref{Eq:het_P_tot}, and the resulting voltage, approximated by \begin{widetext}

 \end{widetext} is digitized by the \ac{ADC} with a sampling frequency $f_{m_1}=500{\rm \,MSa/s}$.
 Here $G_{\!_{\rm AC}}$ refers to the total conversion gain of the electronic chain of the science \ac{PD} and its electronic filters at the heterodyne demodulation frequency ($\sim14\rm\,MHz$).
 The amplitude of the voltage signal will be referred to as $V_{\!_{\rm AC}} = 2\eta_{\!_{xy,{\rm LO}}} T_{\!_{\rm sci}} G_{\!_{\rm AC}} \sqrt{P_{\!_{\rm LO}}P_{\!_{\rm S}}}$, while its frequency will be denoted by $f_{\!_{\rm S}} = \nu_{\!_{\rm LO}}-\nu_{\!_{\rm S}}$.
 While $V_{\!_{\rm AC}}$ in this equation refers to the amplitude of the deterministic signal measured at the science \ac{PD}, from here on the measured value of $V_{\!_{\rm AC}}$ is assumed to include some measurement noise.